Marsh Studios, LLC

 My performance schedule:

 As a working musician, there will be times when I will have to miss lessons for touring or local performances.
-In such instances, you will be notified at least one month in advance and tuition will be prorated.
+In such instances, you will be notified in advance and tuition will be prorated.
 These engagements are necessary for me to maintain my skills and value as an educator, and I appreciate your understanding.

 Respect of property: